 Grand Canyon Has a New Permit System: How to Apply (2024)

-Posts are not sponsored but may contain affiliate links to recommend products of my own choosing.
-Clicking an affiliate link may provide The Detour Effect with commissions (at no extra cost to you).
+Purchases made through some links on this page may provide The Detour Effect with commissions (at no extra cost to you).
 Thank you!

 I have written a handful of posts about how to apply for a Grand Canyon backcountry permit via the National Park Service’s competitive permit lottery, but these posts are now outdated.
 The Park Service announced in summer of 2023 that the old permit lottery system is being replaced with a new system for hiking trips occurring in January 2024 or later.
 This is supposed to cut down on confusion for the applicants and on excessive workload for the rangers; I think it will be a good thing!